 - How do I connect with a community of like-minded investors?

 - How do I connect with the innovation ecosystem in Calgary and beyond?

 - What is the impact of gender on investment decision making, and how does it influence access to capital?

 - Develop strategies, techniques and frameworks to analyze early-stage investment opportunities, including start-ups

 - Build a technical knowledge base for early-stage investing including a background in legal and governance structures

 - Gain knowledge of essential documents in the investment process, including term sheets and expression of interest

 - Understand gender-based issues impact early-stage investment decisions

 - Understand how gender-based issues impact early-stage investment decisions

-This project is a part of the Canadian Women’s Foundation Investment Readiness Program funded by the Government of Canada’s Social Innovation/Social Finance Strategy.
+This program is a part of the Canadian Women’s Foundation Investment Readiness Program funded by the Government of Canada’s Social Innovation/Social Finance Strategy.